-There is evidence that land titling encourages private investment and can increase tax revenues.
-Yet, governments across the developing world frequently fail to invest in land registration systems, such as the cadastral map that records land ownership and values.
-Using Brazilian municipalities as a laboratory, we enumerate and estimate the fiscal benefits and political costs that local elected officials face when deciding whether to invest in this critical fiscal infrastructure.
-We show that property tax revenue increases by around 15 percent in Brazilian municipalities that update their cadasters.
-While officials covet this revenue, they simultaneously want to bolster their reelection prospects, and investing in the cadaster could work against the latter goal by angering tax-averse voters or undermining clientelism.
-If these political costs are substantial, we expect to see greater investment in the cadaster when officials do not face reelection pressures.
-Using a close-election regression discontinuity (RD), we find exactly that: term-limited incumbents are around 15 percentage points more likely to renovate the cadaster, an increase of almost 40 percent over the mean in control municipalities.
-Supplementary findings suggest that clientelism rather than a tax revolt is incumbents’ primary political concern.
+Land titling encourages private investment and enables tax collection.
+Yet, governments across the developing world often fail to invest in land registration systems, such as cadastral maps that record land ownership and values.
+In this paper, we describe and estimate the fiscal benefits and political costs that elected officials face when deciding whether to invest in this critical fiscal infrastructure.
+Focusing on Brazilian municipalities, we find that cadaster updates increase property tax revenue by around 15 percent.
+Officials covet this revenue, but they simultaneously seek to secure their reelection.
+Investing in the cadaster can generate political costs by angering tax-averse voters or undermining clientelism.
+When these political costs are large, we expect to see greater investment in the cadaster when officials do not face reelection pressures.
+Using a close-election regression discontinuity, we find that term-limited incumbents are around 15 percentage points more likely to update the cadaster.